Neighbourhood Support Groups

 Our database also enables us to share important information about events and issues in the community, opportunities arising from the work of other community organisations, and education about community safety, crime prevention and emergency preparedness.

-To become a Neighbourhood Support member, join your local contact group, or start a contact group in your street, go to the Contact Us & Get Involved page.
+To become a Neighbourhood Support member, add to one of our registers, join your local contact group, or start a contact group in your street, go to the Contact Us & Get Involved page.

 Civil Defence Support